 The theory behind finding these questions is similar to the one outlined in Ruud's post, so I suggest that you read his post first.
 The difference here, though, is that we will find additional questions that were asked, using Google Webmaster Tools.

-Log in to Google Webmaster Tools and click on "Search queries", found under "Your site on the web".
+Log in to Google Webmaster Tools and click on "Search queries".

 Choose one of the six "question" words (who, what, when, where, why, how) and type it into the search bar.
 Here we're going with "how".
 (Sorry, no regex in GWT).